albar965/littlenavmap-manual/src/en/LOGBOOK.rst

       Use :ref:`reset-for-new-flight` to be sure
       that the logbook flight detection is set up for a new flight.

+      The logbook entries will not be recorded between different sessions.
+      Update the logbook entry manually if you have to exit the flight simulator or *Little Navmap*.

 Logbook Files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~